Share via

 • Configure your workspace to use either customer-managed keys for managed services or the Store interactive notebook results in customer account feature.

-• Do not use preview features within Azure Databricks to process PHI other than features listed in Preview features that are supported for processing of PHI data
+• Do not use preview features in Azure Databricks to process PHI, except those listed in Supported preview features.

-• Follow security best practices, such as disable unnecessary egress from the compute plane and use the Azure Databricks secrets feature (or other similar functionality) to store access keys that provide access to PHI.
+• Follow security best practices, such as disabling unnecessary egress from the compute plane and using Azure Databricks secrets to store access keys for PHI.

-• Do not do something within a virtual machine that would be a violation of HIPAA.
-For example, direct Azure Databricks to send unencrypted PHI to an endpoint.
+• Do not perform actions within a virtual machine that would violate HIPAA.
+For example, do not direct Azure Databricks to send unencrypted PHI to an endpoint.

-• Ensure that all data that may contain PHI is encrypted at rest when you store it in locations that the Azure Databricks platform may interact with.
-This includes setting the encryption settings on each workspace’s root storage (ADLSgen2 for newer workspaces, Blob storage for older workspaces) that is part of workspace creation.
-You are responsible for ensuring the encryption (as well as performing backups) for this storage and all other data sources.
+• Ensure all data that may contain PHI is encrypted at rest in any storage location the Azure Databricks platform interacts with.
+This includes setting encryption on workspace storage accounts during workspace creation.
+You are responsible for encryption and backups of this storage and all other data sources.

-• Ensure that all data that may contain PHI is encrypted in transit between Azure Databricks and any of your data storage locations or external locations you access from a compute plane machine.
-For example, any APIs that you use in a notebook that might connect to external data source must use appropriate encryption on any outgoing connections.
+• Ensure all data that may contain PHI is encrypted in transit between Azure Databricks and any connected data storage or external systems.
+For example, APIs used in notebooks must use encryption for all outbound connections.